Adhalianna/ricing-gtr/README.md

 # ricing-gtr
-An xfce + bspwm desktop (with two sessions to choose from) based on Manjaro xfce version for a particular person moving to linux who likes GT-R cars.
+An xfce + bspwm desktop (with two sessions to choose from) based on Manjaro xfce version for a particular person moving to linux who likes Nissan GT-R cars.
 The project focuses on workflow mostly and features some hacks for bspwm.

 # Project goals